Murder 3: Casting

-The makers of the films, who also worked on Murder and Murder 2 decided that Emraan Hashmi would not be returning for the third movie and that Randeep Hooda would play the leading role Asin Thottumkal was originally considered for the lead female role, however, she was not happy with the script and the role went to Esha Gupta.
-Yet, talks with Gupta fell through and Aditi Rao Hydari was finally cast as the female lead.
-Pakistani actress Sara Loren was then chosen as the second female lead.
+Emraan Hashmi, who played the lead role in the prequels Murder and Murder 2, was replaced by Randeep Hooda.
+Asin Thottumkal was offered the lead female role, but turned it down as she was not happy with the script.
+The role went to Esha Gupta, who eventually opted out and was replaced by Aditi Rao Hydari.
+Pakistani actress Sara Loren was cast as the second female lead.

 Production and development

 The film was shot in Cape Town, South Africa and Goa, India.

 Mahesh Bhatt said "Murder 3 is the 2013 equivalent of his 1983 controversial film, Arth.
 Then it was the institution of marriage that was deconstructed and 30 years later Murder 3 deconstructs love and questions its very existence in today's world of relationship crimes.
 Now that we have the official rights of the film (The Hidden Face), we look to doing it justice and taking the Murder franchise forward."